yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 >After careful consideration, I believe that <span style="font-weight:bold; color:rgb(255, 177, 10)">while social media offers some benefits, the time spent is often excessive, and the risks to mental health and productivity are becoming increasingly serious.</span>

+>[!note] 分析与论证（Analysis & Arguments）
+>
+>The primary reason for my view is <span style="font-weight:bold; color:rgb(255, 177, 10)">that social media, despite its risks, serves as an essential tool for information access and social connection for students.</span>
+>
+>To be specific, <span style="font-weight:bold; color:rgb(255, 177, 10)">students use these platforms to stay updated on news, join academic discussion groups, and maintain contact with friends and family, which is crucial for their support system.</span> For instance, <span style="font-weight:bold; color:rgb(255, 177, 10)">a student might be in a WeChat or WhatsApp group for a class project while also following experts in their field on other platforms, showing its dual role in social and academic life.</span>
+>
+>Another significant factor that supports my position is <span style="font-weight:bold; color:rgb(255, 177, 10)">the serious negative impact that excessive use can have on mental health and academic focus.</span>
+>
+>This can be seen in <span style="font-weight:bold; color:rgb(255, 177, 10)">how the curated, perfect lives displayed online can lead to social comparison, anxiety, and a "Fear of Missing Out," or FOMO.
+The endless scrolling is also a major distraction from deep work.</span> A clear example of this is <span style="font-weight:bold; color:rgb(255, 177, 10)">that numerous studies have shown a correlation between high social media usage and increased rates of depression.
+Also, many students find they've lost hours to apps like TikTok when they should have been studying.</span>

+>[!note] 结果与反思（Results & Reflection）
+>
+>Looking at the broader implications, this trend/policy could lead to <span style="font-weight:bold; color:rgb(255, 177, 10)">a generation with shorter attention spans and potentially weaker face-to-face communication skills.
+The constant need for online validation could also negatively affect long-term self-esteem.</span>
+>
+>Of course, we should also acknowledge that <span style="font-weight:bold; color:rgb(255, 177, 10)">in today's world, a certain amount of social media engagement is almost necessary for networking, joining communities, and even for professional development.</span> However, this benefit seems less critical when compared to the problems I've mentioned.

+>[!note] 结尾与展望（Ending & Exhoration）
+>
+>In conclusion, based on the analysis of <span style="font-weight:bold; color:rgb(255, 177, 10)">its role as a vital tool for connection</span> and <span style="font-weight:bold; color:rgb(255, 177, 10)">its serious risks to mental well-being and productivity</span>, I maintain my position that <span style="font-weight:bold; color:rgb(255, 177, 10)">for many students, the balance has tipped too far, where the excessive time spent online results in more harm than good.</span>
+>
+>Therefore, the path forward is not to simply accept or reject <span style="font-weight:bold; color:rgb(255, 177, 10)">social media</span>, but to <span style="font-weight:bold; color:rgb(255, 177, 10)">actively develop better 'digital wellness' habits.
+It is crucial that we focus on using these platforms more consciously, for example by setting time limits, and prioritizing real-life interactions.</span> It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_07"></h2>

 ##### T7: Many young college students are suffering from depression.
 What are the possible causes?
 What would you suggest to deal with college depression?